Nothing is an island. Playing into the notion that everything is connected is the single line that each One-Liner painting contains.

 Original paintings available for sale are indicated below; prints are available here.

-Email me to make a purchase or to discuss custom commissions.
+Email me to discuss custom commissions.